RascalSoftware/RAT/examples/normalReflectivity/README.md

 This folder contains examples of how to use RAT to analyse what are referred to as 'Normal TF' samples.
-This refers to reflectivity data that does not use absorption (i.e. an imaginary SLD), and is not analysed as magnetic, polarised or oil-water data.
+This refers to reflectivity data that does not use absorption (i.e. an imaginary SLD) or domains.

 As is the case for RasCAL1, it is possible to use either 'Standard Layers', in which case the model is defined as [d, rho, sigma] layers, or to use an external function